In this post I’m going to show you three VERY effective ways to work from home for Amazon.

 I should mention this:

-Depending on the position, you may be required to live in a certain location to be eligible for the job.
+The hiring process is the same as any other opportunity but depending on the position, you may be required to live in a certain location to be eligible for the job.
 For example, Amazon recently went through a Customer Service hiring blitz with the expectation of applicants living in one of 18 specific states.

 But don’t let that deter you from getting a remote job with Amazon because they have plenty to choose from.